 Explore the family connections of one of England’s best loved authors Jane Austen.
-This easy access walk, suitable for wheelchairs and buggies will take you on a literary journey through the heart of beautiful Tonbridge.
+This stile free walk, suitable for wheelchairs and buggies, will take you on a literary journey through the heart of beautiful Tonbridge.

 Jane Austen was born on December 16 1775, to George and Cassandra Austen.
 George’s family had many links to Kent, and to Tonbridge in particular.
 This walk will take you to places known to be connected to the Austen family.